kylantis/fusion-ui/src/components/README.md

 ## Variables
-- Can be inlined or not

-## Inline Blocks

-- @root is never resolved inside a decorator block, If you need to access the root inside a decorator block, use a variable, and set inline=false, i.e.
-{{var myRootVariable = @root inline-false}}

-{{#*inline myBlock}}
-    {{myRootVariable.xyz}}
-{{/inline}}
+Variables cannot be accessed like ../../x

 ## Transform

-- Mustache Transform - A mustache transform is the name of a component method that receives the resolved value of a mustache expression, and returns the new value you want to transform it to.
+A transform is the name of a component method that receives the resolved value of a mustache or block expression, and returns the new value you want to transform it to.

-- Block Transform -  A block transform is the name of a component method that receives the rendered DOM Element of a block context.
-Unlike mustache transforms, this is a terminal operation, and is used to plug-in external DOM manipulation logic

 ## Component Class